How to Prepare for Total Knee Replacement Surgery

 Medicines like Ecosprin (Aspirin), or Clopidogrel should be stopped at least 10 days prior to your Total Knee Replacement Surgery.

 Once a complete examination is done specialized X-rays of your Knees will be ordered, which will help us to identify the stage of your arthritis and help us go further with Total Knee Replacement for the actual During the Total Knee Replacement Surgery.

 - After completion of the clinico-radiological evaluation, you will be explained your disease with the help of animation videos.

-- If you may require a Knee Replacement Surgery, the procedure will be explained to you by customized animated videos.
+- If you are the right candidate for Total Knee Replacement Surgery, the procedure will be explained to you by customized animated videos.

 - You will also be shown videos of patients with Arthritis in different stages who have undergone Total Knee Replacement Surgery, with reference to their pre-surgery ability and post-surgery ability videos.

-- You will also be given a specialised brochure and contact details of various patients operated by Dr. Amyn Rajani, so that you can share your queries and anticipation with them.
+You will also be given a specialized brochure and contact details of various patients operated by Dr. Amyn Rajani, so that you can share your queries and anticipation with them.
 During this session you are free to ask any queries you may have about arthritis and Knee Replacement.

 Investigations Before Surgery:

 - CBC, ESR